vmware-tanzu/tanzu-cli/cmd/plugin/builder/README.md

       --plugin-inventory-image-tag string   tag to which plugin inventory image needs to be published (default "latest") --publisher string                    name of the publisher
-      --repository string                   repository to publish plugin inventory image --vendor string                       name of the vendor
+      --repository string                   repository to publish plugin inventory image --validate                            validate whether plugins already exists in the plugin inventory or not --vendor string                       name of the vendor
 ```